 At the crossroads of Europe, Switzerland is a meeting point for three of Europe’s major cultures: German, French, and Italian.
 The country is known for its Mediterranean coastal areas, Alpine landscapes, breath-taking countryside, historic villages and of course, business hubs!
 With four spoken languages and amiable local citizens, Switzerland is a versatile country and a very welcoming environment for leisure and business.

-If you are planning to start your company in Switzerland, here are 5 reasons why you should consider Switzerland.
+If you are planning to start your company in Switzerland, here are the 10 reasons why you should consider Switzerland.

 1. A Stable Economy